tickBit/Amiga-Battleship/README.md

 # Battleship game for AmigaOS 3

 Classic battle ship game with simple AI for AmigaOS 3.x.
-The latest update works at least on my Amiberry with AmigaOS 3.x, but it doesn't seem to work well with WinUAE based emulation..
-Trying to fix it soon...
+This is fixed version.
+I hope this works.

-To position a ship, first click once on the ship, then simply move mouse to the grid and when a position to place a ship is found, click there.
+To position a ship, first click once on a ship, then simply move mouse to the grid and when a position to place a ship is found, click there.

 The game uses 1999 standard of C, so when compiling with VBCC, switch -c99 must be used.
 More info in the source code.
 The source can be ONLY compiled with VBCC due to the usage of backfill hook.